alice-lorenzi/Group-project/challenges.md

 ## Challenges Faced During the Project

-- Our investigation focused on the **Spedale del Ceppo** ([https://w3id.org/arco/resource/Site/4215fe83165269413c37c21663c3d94b](https://w3id.org/arco/resource/Site/4215fe83165269413c37c21663c3d94b)), a historical building whose **knowledge graph is relatively limited** compared to other cultural heritage entities.
+Major Challenges

+Identifying information gaps within the ArCo Knowledge Graph (http://wit.istc.cnr.it/arco/), proved considerably more challenging than expected.
+The main difficulty was not simply finding missing information, but first understanding what information should reasonably be present for a historical healthcare institution such as the Spedale del Ceppo (https://w3id.org/arco/resource/Site/4215fe83165269413c37c21663c3d94b).
+Unlike many prominent cultural heritage entities, this historical building is represented through a relatively sparse network of predicates and a limited knowledge graph.

-- When searching for the Spedale del Ceppo in [ArCo](http://wit.istc.cnr.it/arco/), the results primarily referred to the coat of arms (stemmi) rather than to the hospital itself.
-Consequently, **the search did not directly provide information about the cultural site** but instead returned a list of related elements associated with the emblem and medallions.
+When searching for the Spedale del Ceppo (https://w3id.org/arco/resource/Site/4215fe83165269413c37c21663c3d94b).  in ArCo (http://wit.istc.cnr.it/arco/), the results primarily referred to its artistic elements, specifically the coat of arms (stemmi), rather than to the hospital itself.
+Consequently, a significant and complex part of the investigation consisted of distinguishing between the main cultural site (the hospital as the primary subject) and the numerous connected artistic resources.

-- The exploration process was constrained by the **limited number of available predicates and relationships**, making it difficult to identify relevant information and connections.
+The exploration process was heavily constrained by the limited number of available predicates and relationships, making it difficult to identify relevant information and connections.
-- One of the **main challenges** was **identifying information gaps concerning the hospital itself**.
-Since searching for the hospital mainly returned information about its emblem, we had to explore multiple related entities to retrieve data about the hospital as a cultural site.
-This required distinguishing between the emblem as a heritage object and the hospital as the primary subject of our investigation.
-- **We identified four significant gaps**: **two related to the hospital and two related to the coat of arm**.
-To support this analysis, we compared the Spedale del Ceppo with other historical hospitals represented in [ArCo](http://wit.istc.cnr.it/arco/), such as the [Ex Ospedale della SS.ma Trinità in Bologna](https://w3id.org/arco/resource/ArchitecturalOrLandscapeHeritage/0800242653), the [Ex Ospedale della Misericordia in Grosseto](https://w3id.org/arco/resource/ArchitecturalOrLandscapeHeritage/0900352753A), the [Spedale degli Innocenti](https://w3id.org/arco/resource/Site/db159e90f5ed83e3d851e7206ccbbd2) in Florence...
-This comparison helped us understand which types of information are typically associated with hospitals and former hospitals in the knowledge graph.
-- **Identifying both existing information and missing information proved challenging because of the complexity and interconnected nature of the data network.**
-- During the interaction with artificial intelligence systems, **we often had to explicitly encourage step-by-step reasoning through Chain-of-Thought prompting technique**. **Without this guidance, the generated analyses tended to be superficial and incomplete**.

-## Major Challenges in Gap Identification
+To identify hidden gaps, it was necessary to understand how similar historical hospitals were represented in ArCo and which properties were commonly used to describe them.
+For this reason, we conducted a detailed comparative analysis involving other institutions, such as: The Ex Ospedale della SS.ma Trinità in Bologna (https://w3id.org/arco/resource/ArchitecturalOrLandscapeHeritage/0800242653) The Ex Ospedale della Misericordia in Grosseto (https://w3id.org/arco/resource/ArchitecturalOrLandscapeHeritage/0900352753A) The Spedale degli Innocenti (https://w3id.org/arco/resource/Site/db159e90f5ed83e3d851e7206ccbbd2) in Florence.

+This exploratory phase was essential to understand which types of information are typically associated with former hospitals in the knowledge graph and to establish a baseline for evaluation.

+Through this extensive exploration, we identified four significant gaps: two related to the hospital and two related to the main coat of arms.

-- The first challenge concerned the hospital itself.
-Since the **hospital is only indirectly represented through its associated heritage objects**, identifying relevant information required extensive exploration of connected entities and properties.
-The first gap concerned whether **the hospital had undergone restoration interventions**, while the second concerned its **current function**.
-Although the Spedale del Ceppo currently operates as a **museum**, this **information was not explicitly represented in the knowledge graph**.
+Hospital Gaps: The first concerned whether the hospital had undergone restoration interventions, while the second concerned its current function.
+Although the Spedale del Ceppo currently operates as a museum, this information was not explicitly represented in the knowledge graph.

-- The second challenge concerned the main coat of arm.
-Through comparison with similar hospitals (Spedale degli Innocenti in Florence), we observed that emblem-related information was commonly available.
-However, **our emblem lacked information regarding its shape and its commission**.
-Building the corresponding queries required careful identification of the appropriate predicates, particularly to avoid confusion between *hasCommission* and *hasCommittent*. **Further analysis revealed that the information we needed was not the commissioning event itself, but rather the agent responsible for commissioning the artwork.**
+Coat of Arms Gaps: Through comparison with the Spedale degli Innocenti, we observed that emblem-related information was commonly available in ArCo, yet our target emblem lacked details regarding its physical shape and its commissioner.

-## Challenges in the use of ArCo, Query Construction and AI Evaluation
+Challenges in Semantic Interpretation and Query Construction

+Semantic Ambiguity of Predicates: Another major difficulty concerned the semantic interpretation of ArCo predicates, where identifying the correct missing information required a detailed examination of apparently similar properties.
+A significant example emerged when building queries for the commissioning information of the coat of arms.
+The ontology includes both the predicates a-cd:hasCommission and a-cd:hasCommittent, which initially appeared to express the same concept so we had to ask Gemini for a clarification.
+This analysis revealed a crucial ontological distinction: hasCommission refers to the commissioning event itself, whereas hasCommittent identifies the specific individual or institution responsible for commissioning the cultural property.
+Understanding this difference was vital because our objective was not to represent the existence of a commission event, but rather to identify and link the actual agent responsible, namely Leonardo Buonafede.

+Beyond the semantic challenges, we also had to deal with technical problems related to the functioning of the ArCo server/database, which resulted in server downtime and delayed our project advancement for several days.

+Interaction and Evaluation of Artificial Intelligence Systems

+The complexity of the ontology directly affected our interaction with Large Language Models.
+When prompts were formulated in a generic way, the generated analyses tended to remain superficial, incomplete, and often overlooked relevant semantic distinctions.

+To obtain reliable results and reduce ambiguities when investigating historical relationships, selecting appropriate predicates, or constructing SPARQL queries, it was frequently necessary to explicitly encourage step-by-step reasoning.
+In this context, the Chain-of-Thought prompting technique proved especially useful for forcing deeper semantic analysis.

-- We encountered **several difficulties when using artificial intelligence systems to generate SPARQL CONSTRUCT queries** for adding the missing information.
-To validate the generated outputs, we compared the performance of different AI models. [**ChatGPT**](https://chatgpt.com/) demonstrated a stronger capacity for in-depth analysis and was ultimately **more effective** in **producing correct and executable SPARQL CONSTRUCT queries**.
-In contrast, **Gemini** often **required additional modifications and refinements before generating a working query**, even when provided with the same prompt.
+We encountered several difficulties when using AI systems to generate valid SPARQL CONSTRUCT queries to add the missing information.
+To validate the outputs, we compared the performance of different models:

-- We also had to deal with problems related to the functioning of the ArCo server/database, which resulted in a **delay in advancing with our project during some days**.
+ChatGPT (https://chatgpt.com/) demonstrated a stronger capacity for in-depth analysis and was ultimately more effective in producing correct, logically sound, and executable SPARQL CONSTRUCT queries.

+Gemini (https://gemini.google.com/app),  often required additional modifications, multi-turn refinements, and corrections before generating a working query, even when provided with the exact same prompt instructions.